 Oil skimmers are mechanical devices that remove floating oil, grease and other hydrocarbon contaminants from the surface of water.
 Whether in a wash bay pit, a contaminated pond or a wastewater holding tank, skimmers provide continuous, low-maintenance oil separation before downstream treatment.

-Baldwin Industrial Systems supplies skimmer solutions across Sydney and New South Wales, helping businesses protect the environment and reduce pressure on systems like coalescing plate separators and oil water separators.
+Baldwin Industrial Systems supplies oil-skimming solutions across Australia, helping businesses protect the environment and reduce load on downstream equipment such as coalescing plate separators and oil-water separators.

 Common Types of Industrial Oil Skimmers